darrenmunroe94/1000_minus_7/README.md

 #-Plans

 *Add HP to the game.
 An incorrect answer leads to a 1HP reduction.
 HP cannot be regained.
-Zero HP is  loss and leads to "Gme Over" text.
+Zero HP is  loss and leads to "Game Over" text.

 *Add a points system for correct answers.